-Grade(s) Assessment Subjects Grade K-2 State-Approved Benchmark Assessment MDE Mandated Areas Grades 2-10 Nationally-Normed Assessment (NWEA MAP) Math and Reading Grades 8, 9-10 State-Aligned College Entrance Suite (PSAT 8/9, PSAT 10) Evidence-Based Reading and Writing, Math Grade 11 State-Mandated College Entrance and Career Readiness Exams (currently SAT/ACT WorkKeys) As Mandated by State Grades 3-8, 11 State-Mandated Assessment (M-STEP) As Mandated by State (ELA, Math, Science, Social Studies)
+Grade(s) Assessment Subjects

+Grade K-2 State-Approved Benchmark MDE Mandated Areas

+Assessment

+Grades 2-10 Nationally-Normed Assessment Math and Reading

+(NWEA MAP)

+Grades 8, 9-10 State-Aligned College Entrance Evidence-Based Reading and

+Suite (PSAT 8/9, PSAT 10) Writing, Math

+Grade 11 State-Mandated College Entrance As Mandated by State

+and Career Readiness Exams

+(currently SAT/ACT WorkKeys)

+Grades 3-8, 11 State-Mandated Assessment As Mandated by State

+(M-STEP) (ELA, Math, Science, Social

+Studies)

-^{}NWEA MAP for Reading, Math, and Language Usage will be provided to the Academies by the Charter Schools Office (CSO).
+\NWEA® MAP® for Reading, Math, and Language Usage will be provided to the Academies by the Charter Schools Office (CSO).
 While administration of the K-1 assessment is not required by the CSO, it is available for the Academies to utilize at no charge.